-One of them is Verge3D, a framework what features realistic graphics, codeless approach to creating interactivity, efficient web-friendly format for loading assets and what’s the most important it works on top of Blender!
+One of them is Verge3D, a framework that features realistic graphics, codeless approach to creating interactivity, efficient web-friendly format for loading assets, and what’s the most important… it works on top of Blender!

-Open Blender and go to “User Preferences” by selecting the corresponding option in the “File” menu.
+Open Blender and go to “Preferences…” by selecting the corresponding option in the “File” menu.

-Open the “User Preferences” window again and go to the “Add-ons” tab.
-Find and enable the Verge3D addon, then click “Save User Settings” and close the preferences window.
+Go to the “Add-ons” tab.
+Find and enable the Verge3D addon, then close the preferences window.

 By the way, from now on you have a really great feature called “Sneak Peek”.
 By clicking the corresponding button you will perform an export to a temporary folder and immediately show your scene in a new browser tab.
 Use this for quick tests when creating new projects is not feasible.

 The App Manager as a web-based tool which opens up in the browser when you click the “App Manager” button.